mnutt/hummingbird/README.md

     # Update submodules
     git submodule update --init --recursive
     # If you are running a *really* old version of git, you may have to run the following instead:
-    # git submodule init . && git submodule update .

-    # If your version of git does not have the --recursive flag, initialize the express submodules
-    cd deps/express; git submodule update --init; cd ../..

     # build the native mongo db driver
     cd deps/node-mongodb-native; make